MrCerealGuy/Stonecraft/games/stonecraft_game/mods/subterrane/README.md

 	columns = -- optional, a column_def table for producing truly enormous dripstone formations.
 See below for definition.
 Set to nil to disable columns. double_frequency = -- when set to true, uses the absolute value of the cavern field to determine where to place caverns instead.
 This effectively doubles the number of large non-connected caverns. on_decorate = -- optional, a function that is given a table of indices and a variety of other mapgen information so that it can place custom decorations on floors and ceilings.
 It is given the parameters (minp, maxp, seed, vm, cavern_data, area, data).
-See below for the cavern_data table's member definitions.
+See below for the cavern_data table's member definitions. is_ground_content = -- optional, a function that takes a content_id and returns true if caverns should be carved through that node type.
+If not provided it defaults to a "is_ground_content" test.
 }
 ```